-- If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore "". - The ICC profile is not appended.
-Refer to explanations about the ICC profile in the Software Instruction Manual (p.367) on the CD-ROM.
+- If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore "\". - The ICC profile is not appended.
+Refer to explanations about the ICC profile in the Digital Photo Professional Instruction Manual (p.367).

-Mirror Lockup to Reduce Camera Shake [★]
+Mirror Lockup to Reduce Camera Shake ★